Welcome to IT Services at the University of York!

 The University Information Systems include SITS, Agresso, pFact and Planon.
 These systems are used to support the administrative processes in both the administrative and academic departments

 IT Services aim to offer facilities suitable to all users, taking into account the specific needs of users with disabilities.
-If you require any help or advice, please contact the IT Support Office or Disability Services.
+If you require any help or advice, please contact the Library & IT Help Desk or Disability Services.

 Departmental Computing Officers are also known as DCOs, and are IT contacts within the departments.
 They are often the first port of call for staff requiring help with their machine.